guvenk/TradeLogger/README.md

 ## Features

 - `!log` — Log a new trade with percentage, profit, coin, and direction.
 - `!delete` — Delete the last trade entry for a user.
 - `!stats` — View trade statistics including net profit, win rate, and profit factor.
-- `!export` — Export all trade logs as a CSV file.
+- `!export` — Export all trade logs for a user as a CSV file.
 - `!equity` — Generate a cumulative profit graph (equity curve) for a user.

 - Supports multiple users with separate logs.
 - Uses Google Sheets for storage.
 - Fully environment-variable driven for secure credentials management.

-### Setup bot with following url
+### Add this bot to your discord server
 - [Setup link](https://discord.com/oauth2/authorize?client_id=1423380213827371048&permissions=68608&integration_type=0&scope=bot)

 ## Quick Start